bmorashad/dev-scripts/google-batch-translate/README.md

 #### Requiered Args

 ```
--i :- Path to input file
+-i - Path to input file
--t :- Space/comma separated list of language code to be translated into (i.e: es, fr)
+-t - Space/comma separated list of language code to be translated into (i.e: es, fr)
 ```

 #### Optional Args

 ```
--l :- Language of the input file (This is auto detected by google api if not passed)
+-l 						- Language of the input file (This is auto detected by google api if not passed)
---output-dir :- Directory in which the translated files should be saved (default: __output)
+--output-dir 	- Directory in which the translated files should be saved (default: __output)
---env :- This is optional only if an env is already added permanantly with --add-config command
+--env 				- This is optional only if an env is already added permanantly with --add-config command
---max-limit: Amount of text that gets translated in each batch (default 128)
+--max-limit 	- Amount of text that gets translated in each batch (default 128)
 ```

 Using above args you can run the script as below examples.

-**I.E**
+**i.e**
 - `gtranslate -i <path-to-input> -t <targets-languages>`
 - `gtranslate -l en -i <path-to-input> -t <targets-languages> --output-dir <path-to-output-dir>`
 - `gtranslate -l en -i <path-to-input> -t <targets-languages> --env <path-to-env-file>`